eljanvier2/eljanvier2/README.md

 - 🔭 I’m currently studying at **Epitech** and working as a fullstack web developer at **Solidanim**

-- 🌱 I’m currently learning **JS, VueJS and Flutter (Dart)**
+- 🌱 Right now, I'm learning **JS, VueJS and Flutter (Dart)**

-- 📫 Currently looking for a third comrad eager to collaborate on a Flutter project with [@Lebonvieuxgui](https://github.com/Lebonvieuxgui) and I.
+- 📫 Looking for a third comrad eager to collaborate on a Flutter project with [@Lebonvieuxgui](https://github.com/Lebonvieuxgui) and I.

 </p>&nbsp;